DamirFM/hexlet-Abstraction/README.md

 # hexlet-Abstraction

-//In this course, I study in more detail what abstraction is and how to build it.
+## In this course, I study in more detail what abstraction is and how to build it.